PdxCodeGuild/Full-Stack-Day-Class/practice/earthquake.md

 # Practice: Earthquake

+Save your solution in a directory in `practice/` in a branch and make a GitHub pull request all named `earthquake`.
+Your HTML file should be named `index.html`, your CSS file named `site.css`, and your JS file named `site.js` in that directory.

 The [USGS has feeds of earthquake locations](http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php).
 Using their feed of [all earthquakes over the past seven days](http://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_week.geojson), and the [GeoJS](http://geojs.readthedocs.io/en/latest/index.html) library, create a map visualization of all of the earthquakes.